orchid00/SWC_teachingnotes/RaynasInstructorNotes.md

 *Exercise*
 Exercise: Handling Outcomes
-What should you do when, the class votes for
+What should the instructor do when, the class votes for:
 1. mostly the wrong answers?
 2. mostly the right answer?
 3. an even spread between options?